 Knee Pain from Running

 Knee Pain from Running is our body’s response to something that’s not right within itself.
 Pain while running, especially when it alters your running pattern/ mechanics, needs to be addressed.
 Pain that lingers after rest and/ or that returns after taking a few days off needs to be checked.
-A trip to your doctor’s office, whether your primary care physician or orthopaedic doctor may be necessary to evaluate and address any injury that results from over training, sudden increase in mileage and/ or faulty mechanics.
+A trip to your doctor’s office, whether your primary care physician or orthopaedic doctor may be necessary to evaluate and address any injury that results from over training, sudden increase in mileage and/or faulty mechanics.

-Here are some running tips to avoid Pain from Running
+Here are some Running Tips to avoid Pain from Running

 VOLUME of Running: Give yourself enough time!
 Running volume should increase at a slow pace over the course of 10-15 weeks to prepare your body for running 15K.

 FOOTWEAR for Running: Make sure you are wearing proper shoes for your foot type.
 If you have high arches, you will need a cushioned shoe.
 If you have flat feet, you need a motion control shoe.
 Those in- between will do fine in a stability shoe.
 To learn more, please read choosing the best shoe for running.

 PAIN From Running: Listen to your body!
 Expect some soreness in the first few weeks of training, but any type of sharp pain needs to be addressed by a professional.